Strubbl/wallabago/README.md

 * wallago version 1.0.0 and before: compatible with wallabag 2.2.1 - 2.2.3
 * wallago version 2.0.0: tested only with wallabag 2.3.2
+* wallago version 4.0.0 until 5.1.0: tested only with wallabag 2.3.8
-* wallago version 4.0.0 until latest version: tested only with wallabag 2.3.8
+* wallago version 6.0.0 until latest version: tested only with wallabag 2.4.0

 ### Travis CI